Keelmen: Coal staiths

 About 1750 a new development began to be used on the Tyne.
 New pits were being sunk further and further away from the river and coal was being brought to the riverbank via wagon ways.
 Once there, in places accessible by colliers, coal staiths were built to allow coal to be dropped directly into the holds of the colliers without the need for keels.

-The staiths were short piers that projected out over the river and allowed coal wagons to run on rails to the end.
+Staiths were short piers that projected out over the river and allowed coal wagons to run on rails to the end.
 Colliers would moor alongside the end of the staiths and, initially, the coal from the wagons was emptied down chutes into the colliers’ holds.
 Later, to avoid breakage of the coal, the coal wagons were lowered onto the decks of the colliers and were unloaded there.
 This was the beginning of the end for the keelmen and they realised the threat that the coal staiths posed.
 Strikes and riots resulted whenever new staiths were opened.
 In 1794 the Tyneside keelmen went on strike against the use of staiths for loading coal.

 Because of the shallowness of the Tyne, the use of coal staiths did not entirely eliminate the need for keels.
 The amount that the staiths projected into the river was limited so as not to obstruct river traffic, so that the staiths ended in shallow water.
 As colliers were loaded their draught would deepen until often they were no longer able to continue loading from the staiths.
 In such cases the colliers would have to move into deeper water and the loading would be completed using keels.

 Until 1800, the most productive pits were situated upriver from Newcastle, and colliers could not pass the bridge there to load coal.
 After 1800, coal production switched to further down river, where coal staiths could be used.
 Already by 1799, the number of keels working on the Tyne was 320 compared with 500 at the peak of their use.
 At this time, the Wear, with a smaller output of coal, employed 520 keels.
 Coal staiths were not introduced on the Wear until 1812, but were resisted just as strongly by the keelmen there.
 They rioted in 1815 in protest at coal being loaded via coal staiths.